vroque19/vroque19/README.md

 ![Alt Text](https://cdn.dribbble.com/users/859807/screenshots/6284055/benny_typing_1.gif)

 # 💫 About Me:
-I'm currently working on building my repository<br>I'm currently learning data structures<br>Fun fact about me is that I like to read
+Second year student studying computer engineering at CSUF<br>Fun fact about me is that I like to read

 # 📊 GitHub Stats: